b-cubed-eu/documentation/pages/dev-guide.md

 1. Follow the [Manage releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) instructions.
 2. Use the semantic version number for the tag (e.g. `0.1`, `1.1.1`)

 Starting from release 1.0, authors MUST also publish their releases on Zenodo.
 Zenodo and GitHub are integrated, allowing this publication to be automated.
-See [this tutorial](https://inbo.github.io/tutorials/tutorials/git_zenodo/) for details.  [following tutorial](https://inbo.github.io/tutorials/tutorials/git_zenodo/).
+See [this tutorial](https://inbo.github.io/tutorials/tutorials/git_zenodo/) for details.

 {:#versioning-data-products}
 ### Data products